 Round 2: Group Fly (Pen and Paper test)

-This round was a pen and paper round and happened 5 days after the online test.
-The round was 45 minutes long and included 7 short answer question based on Data Structures and also a Coding question.
+This was a pen and paper round and happened 5 days after the online test.
+It was 45 minutes long and included 7 short answer question based on Data Structures and also a Coding question.
 The Coding question had 2 parts and the second part was a bonus part but all short questions were mandatory.

-The Coding question required us to write pseudocode for Boundary Traversal.
-Even though I was not aware of this question I did it using a modified BFS and it was accepted.
+The Coding question required us to write working code for Boundary Traversal on paper in a language of our choice.
+Even though I was not aware of this solution beforehand I did it using a modified BFS and it was accepted.

 The short questions were easy but prone to mistakes.
 Also they varied from person to person mostly in terms of values given.
 They were based on :-